-- (1) Piping and Connections - (A) The EGC SOx washwater system pipe fittings and joints are to comply with the requirements specified in Pt 5, Ch 6 of the Rules for the Classification of Steel Ships. - (B) The piping material for the corrosive scrubber washwater system is to be selected based on the corrosive nature of the liquid media. - (C) The means are to be provided to prevent clogging of washwater nozzles. - (2) Remote Control Valves - (A) Upon loss of control power, the remote control valves are to remain in the last ordered position, provided there is a readily accessible manual means to close the valves or are to fail safe - (B) Remote control values are to be clearly identified and are to be provided with position indicators at the local and EGC system remote control station, as applicable. - (C) Valves are to be installed in accessible locations, clear of or protected from obstructions, moving equipment, and hot surfaces, in order to permit regular inspection and/or periodic servicing. - (3) Overboard Discharges - (A) The overboard discharges of any EGC system are not to be interconnected to other systems.
-However, if backflow prevention means are provided, seawater from other systems used for dilution is acceptable. - (B) Special attention is to be paid to the corrosion resistivity of EGC washwater overboard discharge piping.
+- (1) Piping and Connections - (A) The EGC SOx washwater system pipe fittings and joints are to comply with the requirements specified in Pt 5, Ch 6 of the Rules for the Classification of Steel Ships. - (B) The piping material for the corrosive scrubber washwater system is to be selected based on the corrosive nature of the liquid media. - (C) The means are to be provided to prevent clogging of washwater nozzles. - (2) Remote Control Valves - (A) Upon loss of control power, the remote control valves are to remain in the last ordered position, provided there is a readily accessible manual means to close the valves or are to fail safe - (B) Remote control valves are to be clearly identified and are to be provided with position indicators at the local and EGC system remote control station, as applicable. - (C) Valves are to be installed in accessible locations, clear of or protected from obstructions, moving equipment, and hot surfaces, in order to permit regular inspection and/or periodic servicing. - (3) Overboard Discharges - (A) The overboard discharges of any EGC system are not to be interconnected to other systems.
+However, if backflow prevention means are provided, seawater from other systems used for dilution is acceptable. - (B) Due consideration is to be given to the location of overboard discharges with respect to vessel propulsion features, such as thrusters or propellers to prevent any discharge water onto survival craft during abandonment. - (C) Special attention is to be paid to the corrosion resistivity of EGC washwater overboard discharge piping.
 Where applicable, adequate arrangements are to be provided to prevent galvanic corrosion due to the use of dissimilar metals and the welding oxides of piping are to be removed.
-(2020) - (C) The distance piece between the outboard discharge valve and the shell plating is not to be less than Sch.160 or 15mm, whichever is smaller and it is to be used or coated with high corrosion-resistant materials established to be suitable for the application such as acidity and temperature.
-Instead of coating, high corrosive resistant steel (ex. super duplex stainless steel) may be fitted internally such as sleeve or lining.
-In the case of a welding that may damage the passive film, the welding parts are to be passivated.
-Application of alternative methods is to be agreed by the Society.
-When considered necessary by the Society, data for suitability of coating or high corrosion resistant materials is to be submitted additionally.
-(2020) - (D) Due consideration is to be given to the location of overboard discharges with respect to vessel propulsion features, such as thrusters or propellers.
+(2020) - (D) In case distance piece is fitted between the outboard discharge valve and the shell plating, it shall be made of corrosion resistant material steel or be coated with an anti-corrosive material suitable for the operating environment.
+The thickness of the distance piece shall be at least the minimum values specified in (a) and (b) as below; otherwise Sch.160 thickness specified in piping standards shall, as far as practicable, be used.
+(2024) - (a) 12 mm in cases where complete pipe is made of corrosion resistant material steel(ex. super duplex stainless steel); or - (b) 15 mm of mild steel in cases where the inside the pipe is treated with an anticorrosive coating or fitted with a sleeve of corrosion resistant material.